dksasaki/py-model-framework/README.md

 If you want to install python packages in a very simple way, click [here](docs/python_install.md)

-#### WHAT CAN BE DONE WITH THIS FRAMEWORK?
-It is possible (for eta and TS):
-*  to nest data from the netcdf model output into the model\_grid boundaries and initial\_conditions.
-*  to create homogenous boundaries.

-Time changing may be done, but it requires some editting.

 The required libraries are numpy, matplotlib, xray, basemap, scipy.